GWENTzy/Swift-Programming/README.md

 # Swift-Programming
-This repository aims to summarize various projects related to deep learning which have been worked on during free time.
+This repository aims to summarize various learning related to Swift Programming which have been worked on during free time.